 Allen Organs offer seven Alternate Tunings, plus one standard tuning.
 These tunings are accessible from the Console ControllerTM.
 To select an Alternate Tuning, press the CURSOR button on the Console Controller until the flashing cursor is positioned on the Alternate Tuning name (line 2).
 Turn the ROTARY DIAL to select one of the seven available tunings.
-The organ's overall tuning will be changed to the selected Alternate Tuning, by actuating the drawknob, or stop tablet engraved ALTERNATE TUNING.
+The organ's overall tuning will be changed to the selected Alternate Tuning, by actuating the stop engraved ALTERNATE TUNING.